CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 Since we had to touch up project one we got a little delayed but we feel we are back on track.
 - Before next meeting we will try and see if we can put some technical additions in and see what happens.
 Most likely will not work so more research will still need to be done.
 Obstacles in the way are not knowing what all should be added so going to on campus resourses will be helpful as well as trying commuicate with my teammates and bouncing ideas off each other.

+Bill Ochieng

+I took a pause from this project this week and went back to project one and trying to deploy the website using MK Docs unlike how were had it running and deployed.

 ### Stand-Up Meeting Three (11/15/2022)